Manchester City F.C. 3–2 Queens Park Rangers F.C.: Manchester City

-Going into the 2012–13 season, City's triumph in the previous season was enough to convince many pundits, previously sceptical of the idea that City were ready to be champions, that the sky blues would be capable of immediately defending their league victory.
-In the event, City ultimately finished runners-up to United, trailing by an eleven-point gap, and an unsuccessful season would see Roberto Mancini fired shortly after an FA Cup final defeat to Wigan Athletic.
-The 2012–13 Premier League title, however, also acted as catalyst for Manchester United manager Alex Ferguson to announce his retirement after 27 seasons at Old Trafford.
-Without Ferguson, United immediately struggled, finishing the following season in seventh place and failing to qualify for European football for the first time in 25 years.
+Going into the 2012–13 season, Manchester City's triumph in the previous season was enough to convince many pundits, previously sceptical of the idea that City were ready to be champions, that the Sky Blues would be capable of immediately defending the title.
+However, City ultimately finished runners-up to United, trailing by an eleven-point gap.
+To add insult to injury, despite the club reaching the FA Cup final for the second time in three years, they surprisingly lost 1-0 to relegated Wigan Athletic, and Roberto Mancini was sacked two days after the defeat.

+After reclaiming the Premier League title, Manchester United manager Alex Ferguson announced his retirement following 26 years in charge at Old Trafford.
+Without Ferguson, United immediately struggled, finishing the 2013–14 season in seventh place and failing to qualify for European football for the first time in 25 years.
 The poor season, which saw Ferguson's own nominated successor, David Moyes, sacked after less than one year in the job, would ultimately prove to only be the start of a prolonged period of little success, with commentators almost a decade later continuing to attempt to provide narrative or explanations for their shortcomings.

 With the long-standing threat of their closest rival dowsed, the path to sustained success was opened to City.
 New manager Manuel Pellegrini won the Premier League in his first season in charge, and though his next two seasons were less successful the introduction of his successor, Pep Guardiola, would reinvigorate the club.
-By the end of the 2020–21 season City had won five league titles in ten seasons, finishing second three times and never finished outside of the top four, with City frequently described as the new dominant team of English football.
+By the end of the 2020–21 season, City had won five league titles in ten seasons and finished second three times, never finishing outside of the top four, with City frequently described as the new dominant team of English football.
 Asked to look back on the previous decade for City at an event to mark the unveiling of a statue of Sergio Agüero in 2022, club Chairman Khaldoon Al Mubarak commented "It's the moment that changed everything.
 If you look at the 10 years since, that was the moment that introduced what lies ahead."